zonemaster/zonemaster/README.md

-To be able to support and process algorithms 15 (Ed25519) and 16 (Ed448) for DNSSEC the underlying OS must have recent version of [OpenSSL] installed, and [LDNS] being linked against that OpenSSL (see [Zonemaster-LDNS-README][Zonemaster-LDNS] for more details).
+To be able to support and process algorithms 15 (Ed25519) and 16 (Ed448) for DNSSEC the underlying OS must have a recent version of [OpenSSL] installed, and [LDNS] being linked against that OpenSSL (see [Zonemaster-LDNS-README][Zonemaster-LDNS] for more details).
 These conditions are not met in all supported OSs.
 The following table lists the expected support for algorithms 15 and 16 in the supported OSs, given that the